ddobric/neocortexapi/source/Documentation/tml_serialization_mltseq.md

 2. Train the model with the first inputValues set.
     - Set a name for the file where we are gonna save the first trained model( Model1.txt).
-    - Set a name for file used to trace values in the first trained model( Model1trace.tx).
+    - Set a name for file used to save SpatialPooler results of the first trained model( Model1trace.tx).
     - Create a new instance of class CortexLayer for the first model (model1).
     - Call TryLoad method of the class HtmSerializer.
 This method will check out if the filename already exists, and defines default values for CortexLayer model.
 Otherwise, it will load the existing file with the Load method.
     - In case the file doest not exist, it will train the model.